Rules

 IV.
 Jurying

-Official Selection jurying is divided into two rounds.
+Jurying in both Official Selection and Early Consideration categories is divided into two rounds.

-During Round I, the jury evaluates accepted entries by the submitted gameplay footage.
-If the footage catches the juror’s attention, they shortlist it.
+During Round I, the jury evaluates longlisted entries by the submitted gameplay footage.
+If footage of a project catches a juror’s attention, they shortlist it.

-At the end of Round I, organizers review jury shortlists, selecting the games that received the most number of jury votes.
+At the end of Round I, organizers review jury shortlists, selecting the games that received the most jury votes.
 These entries become Indie Cup nominees and proceed to Round II.

-During Round II, jurors play the games submitted by the finalists.
+During Round II, the jurors play the games submitted by the finalists.
 Each entry is assigned a score from 1 (Very Bad) to 10 (Perfect).
 At the end of the round, organizers calculate the mean score of each entry.
-The game that received the best overall score becomes the winner in the category.
+The game with the best overall score becomes the winner in the category.

 In the event of a tie, an additional voting round between the two tying games is held, which can last up to three days.